Patrice Bergeron: Final years and captaincy (2020–2023)

-It was not until the eighth game of the 2021–22 regular season that Bergeron would register his first Bruins goal of the season.
-On November 4, in a home game against the visiting Detroit Red Wings, Patrice scored only his second natural hat trick - and seventh hat trick overall - of his NHL career, as the foundation for a four-goal game by the Bruins team captain in a 5–1 defeat of the Red Wings.
-The Bruins were eliminated in the first round of the 2022 Stanley Cup playoffs by the Carolina Hurricanes.
+It was not until the eighth game of the 2021–22 season on November 4, 2021, that Bergeron would register his first Bruins goal of the season.
+On that day, in a home game against the visiting Detroit Red Wings, Patrice scored only his second natural hat trick - and seventh hat trick overall - of his NHL career, as the foundation for a four-goal game by the Bruins team captain in a 5–1 defeat of the Red Wings.
+On April 28, 2022, against the Buffalo Sabres, Bergeron scored a hat trick for his 400th career goal.
+He became the fourth Bruins player ever to score 400 goals for one team, joining Johnny Bucyk (545), Phil Esposito (459), and Rick Middleton (402).
+The Bruins were eliminated in the first round of the 2022 playoffs by the Carolina Hurricanes.
 With the season marking the end of Bergeron's contract, and in light of his age and history of injuries, there was considerable uncertainty as to whether he would continue with the team.
 He ruled out playing for any other team, saying he would either re-sign or retire.

-On April 28, 2022, Bergeron scored a hat trick for his 400th career goal.
-He became the fourth player ever to score 400 goals for one team, joining Johnny Bucyk (545), Phil Esposito (459), and Rick Middleton (402).
-Bergeron was once again nominated for the Selke Trophy, and it was announced on June 5, 2022, that he had won the award for the record-setting fifth time.
+Bergeron was once again nominated for the Selke Trophy for the eleventh time, and it was announced on June 5, that he had won the award for the record-setting fifth time.

 On August 8, 2022, Bergeron signed a one-year contract to return to the Bruins for his nineteenth season.
-Bergeron scored his 1,000th point in his NHL career on November 21, 2022, in a 5–3 win over the Tampa Bay Lightning.
+Bergeron scored his 1,000th point in his NHL career on November 21, with an assist on a goal by longtime linemate Brad Marchand, in a 5–3 win over the Tampa Bay Lightning.
+In 2023, Bergeron beat his own record with a sixth Selke trophy win after being named a top three finalist for the twelfth time in his career and twelfth consecutive season.
+Bergeron helped the Bruins win the Presidents' Trophy as the best regular season team for 2022–23 before being defeated in 7 games in the first round of the 2023 playoffs by the eighth-seeded Florida Panthers after initially leading the series 3–1.

+Bergeron announced his retirement from hockey on July 25, 2023, a day after his 38th birthday, having played nineteen seasons in the NHL.